Does football care about mental health? | DW | 03.05.2021

 But how many players would feel comfortable speaking to their coach about potential mental health problems?

-Former England left back Danny Rose is an example of a player who opened up about his struggles and has seen a significant drop in playing time since.
-He remains one of the few examples the public are aware of.
+Former England left-back Danny Rose is an example of a player who opened up about his struggles and has seen a significant drop in playing time since.
+He remains one of the few examples the public is aware of.

 "Of course, there are players who seek help but don't talk about it publicly," Leber said.
 "That should also be understood because the moment you start to carry a crisis around with you then you are also vulnerable to fans or the press.
 Sadly, you never know how the public will react."